medic/cht-docs/content/en/contribute/code/static-analysis.md

       - `threshold` 7 -> 4
     - [`S3776`](https://rules.sonarsource.com/javascript/RSPEC-3776/) - Cognitive Complexity of functions should not be too high
       - `threshold` 15 -> 5
+  - Disabled
+      - [`S1135`](https://rules.sonarsource.com/javascript/RSPEC-1135/) - Track uses of "TODO" tags
+          - Disabled because we typically use "TODO" tags to mark code as needing future updates which cannot be currently applied for reasons outside our direct control (e.g. requiring a dependency uplift).

 JavaScript: